Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Method

 \subsection{Input and Output Representations}

 \textbf{Input representations} Four sensors are utilized, including three RGB cameras (left, front and right) and one LiDAR sensor.
 Four image inputs are obtained from the three cameras.
 In addition to the left, front and right image input $\left \{\mathbf{I}_{\rm left}, \mathbf{I}_{\rm front}, \mathbf{I}_{\rm right}\right \}$, we also design a focusing-view image input $\mathbf{I}_{\rm focus}$ to capture the status of distant traffic lights by cropping the center patch of the raw front RGB image.
-For the LiDAR point clouds, we follow previous works~\cite{rhinehart2019precog, gaidon2016virtual, prakash2021multi} to convert the LiDAR point cloud data into a 2-bin histogram over a 2-dimensional Bird’s Eye View (BEV) grid, resulting in a two-channel LiDAR bird's-eye view projection image input $\mathbf{I}_{\rm lidar}$.
+For the LiDAR point clouds, we follow previous works~\cite{rhinehart2019precog, gaidon2016virtual, prakash2021multi} to convert the LiDAR point cloud data into a 3-bin histogram over a 3-dimensional Bird’s Eye View (BEV) grid, resulting in a two-channel LiDAR bird’s-eye view projection image input $\mathbf{I}_{\rm lidar}$.

 \textbf{Output representations} Our model generates two types of outputs: safety-insensitive and safety-sensitive outputs.
 For safety-insensitive outputs, InterFuser predicts a path with $L=10$ waypoints for the ego vehicle to steer toward.
 It guides the future driving route of the ego vehicle.
 However, driving along the path without a proper speed might be unsafe and violate actual traffic rules.
 Therefore, InterFuser additionally predicts the safety-sensitive outputs, consisting of an object density map and traffic rule information.
-The object density map $M \in \mathbb{R}^{R\times R\times 7} $ provides 7 features for detected objects, such as vehicles, pedestrians and bicycles. $M_{i,j}$ indicates an $1m \times 1m$ grid area indexed by spatial coordinates $(i,j)$ where the ego vehicle is taken as the origin and the y-axis is the forward direction.
+The object density map $M \in \mathbb{R}^{R\times R\times 7} $ provides 7 features for potential objects in each grid cell, such as vehicles, pedestrians and bicycles. $M_{i,j}$ indicates an $1m \times 1m$ grid area indexed by spatial coordinates $(i,j)$ where the ego vehicle is taken as the origin and the y-axis is the forward direction.
 So the map covers $R$ meters in front of the ego vehicle and $\frac{R}{2}$ meters on its two sides.
-The 7 channels of the map are the probability of the existence of an object, 2-dimensional offset from the center of the $1m \times 1m$ grid, the size of the object bounding box, the object heading, and the object velocity.
-Besides, InterFuser also outputs the traffic rule information, including the traffic light state, whether there is a stop sign ahead, and whether the ego vehicle is at an intersection.
+The 7 channels in each grid cell are the probability of the existence of an object, 2-dimensional offset from the center of the $1m \times 1m$ grid, the size of the object bounding box, the object heading, and the object velocity.
+Besides, InterFuser also outputs the traffic rule information, including the traffic light status, whether there is a stop sign ahead, and whether the ego vehicle is at an intersection.